medusajs/medusa/docs/content/modules/orders/swaps.md

 ---

+## Handling a Swap's Return

+A swap's return can be marked as received, which would adjust the inventory and change the status of the return.
+This process is explained within the [Returns documentation](./returns.md#mark-return-as-received-process).

+---

 ## Canceling a Swap

 A swap can be canceled by the merchant if necessary.
 It can be done either through the `SwapService`'s [cancel method](../../references/services/classes/SwapService.md#cancel) or the [Cancel Swap endpoint](/api/admin#tag/Orders/operation/PostOrdersSwapCancel).